Doc-Mosin/Doc-Mosin/README.md

 ### Hi there 👋

-My name is Christian and my great passion is to develop scripts and websites and to realize my own small projects.
+My name is Christian and my great passion is to develop WoW AddOns and Ui´s, DayZ Scripts, PHP Scripts and websites and to realize my own small projects.
 All these projects are pure hobby projects with no financial interest.

-Besides, I'm a passionate DayZ Hardcore and Vanilla player on first person servers.
+DayZ Vanilla Hardcore First Person since the earliest days of ArmA 2 Mod // World of Warcraft player since February 2005 and a huge WotLK Fan

 I am currently working on the following projects: